gremlin-0x/writeups/psa_webllmattacks/README.md

 Login and go to __Lightweight "l33t" Leather Jacket__ product page and add the same review from above.
 Wait for user `carlos` to send a message to the LLM asking for information about the leather jacket.
 When it does, the LLM makes a call to the `delete_account` API from his account, which effectively delete's `carlos` and solves the lab.

-> I had _a lot_ of issues with getting this to work, because the prompt that `carlos` supposedly enters in the Backend AI logs was "Tell me about the reviews for the product with id 1" and the LLM responded with "FAILURE: unable to find product with name or ID l33t", and output "It seems that there was an issue finding the product with the ID '1'.
+> <mark>I had _a lot_ of issues with getting this to work, because the prompt that `carlos` supposedly enters in the Backend AI logs was "Tell me about the reviews for the product with id 1" and the LLM responded with "FAILURE: unable to find product with name or ID l33t", and output "It seems that there was an issue finding the product with the ID '1'.
 Could you please provide me with the exact name of the product you are looking for information about?"
-I fixed it by deleting the review, going back to __Live chat__, entering a similar prompt myself: "Tell me about the product with id 1", then rewriting the review and waiting.
+I fixed it by deleting the review, going back to __Live chat__, entering a similar prompt myself: "Tell me about the product with id 1", then rewriting the review and waiting.</mark>

 ### Training data poisoning